ajanicij/hashnode-code/2023-10-22-watch/hello-curses/README.md

        run until interrupted.
 ```

-For example, command
+For example, the command

     watch -n 5 ls -l

-will run command "ls -l" every 5 seconds and display its output, until interrupted.
+will run the command "ls -l" every 5 seconds and display its output, until interrupted.
 Its output looks like this:

 ```